cncf/tag-security/assessments/projects/keycloak/self-assessment.md

         *   [https://www.slideshare.net/YuichiNakamura10/implementing-security-requirements-for-banking-api-system-using-open-source-software-oss](https://www.slideshare.net/YuichiNakamura10/implementing-security-requirements-for-banking-api-system-using-open-source-software-oss)"
     *   **NTT Communications** : "+1 Yes, Keycloak is very promising and deserves it.
 It is easy to use, well-documented, and has enough features to be used in cloud native environment."
     *   **Nomura Research Institute, Ltd**. : "We're using keycloak in cloud native environment, including k8s and so on."
-*   Additional real world deployments team is aware of:
+*   Additional real world deployments the Keycloak team is aware of:
     *   AT&T: [https://apimarket.att.com/auth/realms/att/account](https://apimarket.att.com/auth/realms/att/account)
     *   Sonatype: [https://auth.sonatype.com/auth/](https://auth.sonatype.com/auth/)
     *   Hy-Vee: [https://accounts.hy-vee.com/auth/](https://accounts.hy-vee.com/auth/)